Exploring properties of long-lived particles in inelastic dark matter models at Belle II: Conclusion

 \section{Conclusion}

-The dark sectors with light DM candidate are still all the rage as the null signal result from DM direct detetion has been reported until now.
-On the other hand, the quietness of beyond the SM searches at the LHC also hints new physics signatures may hide in the elusive corner.
+The dark sectors with light DM candidate have received substantial attention as the null signal result from DM direct detetion has been reported until now.
+On the other hand, the null results from beyond the SM searches at the LHC also hint new physics signatures may hide in the elusive corner.
 New kind of signatures such as long-lived particles at colliders become more and more popular and may guide a royal road for new physics evidences.
 Among these dark sector models, the inelastic DM model is an appealing example which can both allow light DM candidate and predict long-lived particle which can be searched for at colliders.
 Therefore, we focus on the displaced vertex signatures in inelastic DM models at Belle II in this work.

 In the inelastic DM models, if the mass splitting between DM excited and ground states is small enough, the co-annihilation becomes the dominant channel for thermal relic density and the DM excited state can be long-lived at the collider scale.
 We first review scalar and fermion inelastic DM models with $ U(1)_D $ gauge symmetry in Sec.~\ref{Sec:Model} and point out the dark Higgs sector caused the mass splitting between DM excited and ground states and provided a mechanism to the $ Z^{\prime} $ mass.
 Besides, the off-diagonal interaction between $ Z^{\prime} $ and DM sector is derived from the covariant derivative term of DM sector.